-A variety of locally grown plants and produce, as well as homemade jams, jellies and baked goods are offered on the north side of the historic Carthage square from dawn to mid afternoon on Wednesdays and Saturdays throughout the growing season.
+A variety of locally grown plants and produce, as well as homemade jams, jellies and baked goods.
+Eat fresh.

 Carthage Golf Course is an 18-hole, public course.
 The original nine holes, designed by Mike Farlow, opened in 1937.
 The second nine holes, designed by Don Sechrest, opened in 1982.
 The entire course was renovated in 2003, by Craig Schreiner.

 We have Bermuda fairways, zoysia tee boxes, and L93 bentgrass greens.
 Practice facilities include a large putting green, chipping green, pitching green, and a sand bunker.

 We are staffed by PGA professionals and a GCSAA superintendent.

 Our Stratford house architecture is unique.
 We are three miles from Precious Moments Park and Chapel; one mile from Industrial Park; two miles from Jasper County Courthouse, Powers Museum, Battle of Carthage Park, and the downtown.

 A Carnegie library built in 1904 has a wide selection of books and periodicals and offers computers with Internet access.

 Cherry's is a fine art gallery representing such great artists as Andy Thomas, Lowell Davis, Bob Tommey, and Jerry Ellis, to name a few.
 Dealing in original works of art of all mediums; we also carry Historic Carthage prints and note cards.

 Add some country charm to your upcoming event.
 Call us for a tour of our newly remodeled rustic two-story Wedding and Events Barn.